FOR

 8:00 a.m. – 12:00 p.m.
 Friday

 Choosing child care is one of the most important decisions families make.
-Download our Selecting Quality Child Care resource brochure and our Child Care Quality Checklist to assist you in evaluating your child care options and selecting a child care program that meets the needs of both your children and your family.
+Use the following tools to assist you in evaluating your child care options and selecting a child care program that meets the needs of both your children and your family:

 Begin Your Search